imetaxas/java-tools/readme.md

   * Exception utilities
   * Security Manager
   * Conditions using Consumer and Supplier - Effective Java: Avoid Unnecessary use of checked exceptions
+  * Objects equality, How to test -  Effective Java Chapter 3: Make sure that equals and hash code are reflexive, symmetric, and transitive

 Build
 -------